-Project Management Office and PMO Software Solution
+Project Management Office Software

 PMOs are becoming increasingly important to the successful functioning of an organisation.
 Some of their key functions include.

-Many organisations work in the typical top-down fashion where projects and tasks are handed down the ladder, often going through many layers of management and steps, before reaching the project level.
+Many organisations work in the typical top-down fashion where projects and tasks are handed down the ladder, often going through layers of management and steps, before reaching the project level.
 However, the biggest challenge of this approach is that the actual impact and value of what is happening on the ground is not completely understood.

 One of the key functions of the PMO is to make sure resources are being allocated in the most efficient and effective manner across all projects based on priorities, schedules, budgets and more.
 Being able to effectively coordinate the different moving parts of multiple projects is one of the key benefits of a PMO for large corporations.

-A key function of the PMO is to properly create, implement and maintain effective governance frameworks that clearly define responsibilities, accountability and mechanism of oversight for projects.
+A key function of the PMO is to properly create, implement and maintain effective governance frameworks that clearly define responsibilities, accountability and oversight mechanisms for projects.
 The central goal is to maintain consistency in how projects are executed across the organisation to facilitate communication and collaboration amongst teams while also providing opportunities to optimise project execution processes.

 The issue with large organisations is that different teams or departments end up working in silos and using different methods and tools to execute their projects.
 Some may be more effective than others, but without proper oversight, that information goes missing.
 PMOs make sure your teams don’t keep good things to themselves!